Back in Them Old Times

 “Now twas all in Botwood then, or Ship Cove t’was then, see that’s where there head office was, there was no office nowhere else.
 So we went in and signed on.
 It was three o’clock in the evening and you knows that night was almost on then, in October month.
 So we took our clothes bags on our backs and we beat ‘er for Bishop’s Falls, now Bishop’s Falls in them days was called the outside depot….”

--Mr Henry Hutchings aged 94 describing to Hiram Silk going into the lumber woods at age 17 in 1892.
+–Mr. Henry Hutchings aged 94 describing to Hiram Silk going into the lumber woods at age 17 circa 1892.

-In 1904 there wasn’t much at Grand Falls besides an old Indian path and portage around the falls that allowed any venturous individuals who had come that far up river passage around the rough water of the falls.
+In 1904 there wasn’t much at Grand Falls besides an old portage path around the falls and rapids that allowed any venturous individuals who had come that far up river passage around the rough water of the falls.
 The Beothuck had used it, the Micmac had used it, furriers and caribou hunters, surveyors and geologists used it and as far back as one hundred and twenty years ago lumbermen were using it.
+This road can be found on old Crown grants in the area and was noted over a hundred years ago as being “an old tote road.”
 The lumbermen who ventured as far as Grand Falls and above were working for operations out of Botwood.
+Operations which over the course of twenty years were owned by a number of different entities; Benson, Botwood and Hall, Goodday and Co, Exploits Lumber Company, Exploits Lumber and Pulp Company, Newfoundland Pine and Pulp Company.

 Botwood was the first lumbering centre in the Bay of Exploits.
 As far back as the 1860s there were mills reported in the vicinity of Ship Cove and Peters Arm-Present day Botwood and Peterview respectively.